pallavk09/healthcare/README.md

 - Click on Create Bucket
 - Give name like carepulse_storage and copy its ID

+## appwrite DB-Collections.
+Adding attributes and permissions
+- Go to patient collection and add all the attributes (Eg. name, address etc)
+- with a collection go to settings then go to permission.
+Select Any and check all the boxes
+- Click Update button.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started